BearBoss-Zheng/SpringInAction6_Note/Spring.md

  		tacos: WARN
 ```

 Another way to specify profile-specific properties works only with YAML configuration.
-It involves placing profile-specific properties alongside nonprofiled properties in application.yml, separated by three hyphens(---) and the spring.profiles property to name the profile.When applying the production properties to application.yml in this way, the entire application.yml would look like this:
+It involves placing profile-specific properties alongside nonprofiled properties in application.yml, ==separated by three hyphens(---)== and the spring.profiles property to name the profile.When applying the production properties to application.yml in this way, the entire application.yml would look like this:

 ```yaml
 logging: